workframes/Lite/docs/communication/services.md

 ```

 ## Building Functions
-To implement functions to your service, you will be require to structure them like this.
+To implement functions to your service, you will be required to structure them like this.
 !!! note
     If you would like to create the function just for the `server-side` create the function inside the `Server` table in your structure or if you would like to create it just for the `client-side` create the function inside the `Client` table.
 ```lua